apache/druid/docs/content/development/indexer.md

 The Apache Druid (incubating) Indexer process is an alternative to the MiddleManager + Peon task execution system.
 Instead of forking a separate JVM process per-task, the Indexer runs tasks as separate threads within a single JVM process.

-The Indexer is designed to be easier to configure and deploy compared to the MiddleManager + Peon system.
+The Indexer is designed to be easier to configure and deploy compared to the MiddleManager + Peon system and to better enable resource sharing across tasks.

 ## Running